engdan77/otis_service/README.md

 		return self.all_status

-*Step 2)* Add definition of new attribute (sensor) in edoAutoHome.conf with those attribute required
+*Step 2)* Add definition of new attribute (sensor) in otis_service.conf with those attribute required

 - Name what you want as long as you add it to configParser
 - Assure to assign a unique attr_id (Attribute ID)